spsforks/QB64-Wiki/VAL.md

 > *Explanation:* A quirk in QBasic returned VAL values of 203 for "&" and "&H" that was never fixed until PDS(7.1).

-*Example 2:* Converting a string with some number characters
+Converting a string with some number characters

 ```vb